A Brief History of the Epping Ongar Railway

 Inside the station, the rooms have been comprehensively restored, a 1980s ticket machine room removed to open up the waiting room to its original layout, and extensive restoration in the Ladies Waiting Room, Toilets and Ticket Office.
 The station has been completely rewired, and fitted with period style lights to replace the LT surface ducting and florescent fittings.
 Disabled access ramps have been installed to both Platforms 1 and 2.

 The original concrete footbridge at North Weald had become unsafe, and is in the process of being replaced by a GER latticework example, which was saved from further down the Central Line near Woodford.
-This was kindly donated by ORPS, and new access steps from both platforms need to be fabricated, which will occur when funds allow.
+This was kindly donated by ORPS, and new access steps from both platforms have been fabricated.

 ALL of the essential infrastructure improvements (both track, signalling and rolling stock) that have and continue to be undertaken help to widen the variety and frequency of heritage services, and are all key parts towards our central goal - to once again run trains to connect at Epping; both as we preserve our transport heritage and to enable us to run services for the wider benefit of the local community, restoring this important link in our transport network.